jpforcioli/github_howto_jsonrpc_api/011_alternative_fortimanager_api.rst

 If the |fmg_api|  cannot be converted with the above instructions, then it's simply not supported for REST API.

-REST API is using HTTP basic authentication; you can use same credentias as with the |fmg_api|.
+REST API only supports HTTP basic authentication; you can use same credentias as with the |fmg_api|.
+It doesn't support token-based authentication; you can't use a ``Authorization`` header to pass a bearer token.

 Getting system status
 +++++++++++++++++++++